SoftwareAteliers/asp-net-core-vue-starter/README.md

 ### 1. Using the command line

-> Normally we would run `dotnet run` command to run ASP.NET application and Microsoft ASP.NET Core JavaScriptServices middleware would start a new process for client side application, but middleware does not support Vue CLI 3 out-of-the-box right now, there's a [pull request](https://github.com/aspnet/JavaScriptServices/pull/1726) waiting to be merged.

-For now:

-* Run the Vue app in /asp-net-core-vue-starter/ClientApp folder with `npm run serve`
 * Run the .NET application using `dotnet run`

 ### 2. Using the built-in run command

-* Run the Vue app in /asp-net-core-vue-starter/ClientApp folder with `npm run serve`
 * Run the application in VSCode or Visual Studio 2017 by hitting `F5`

 ## View your application running